Tanmayjagnade/Pose-Detection-for-Fitness-/README.md

 Dscription & Working

-In this project, we designed poject with stramlit & webcam footage to accurately detect exercises in real time and counts reps.
+In this project, we designed poject with  webcam footage to accurately detect exercises in real time and counts reps.
 OpenCV is used to access the webcam on system, a mediapipe is used to detect body landmarks TensorFlow/Keras to recognize what exercise is being performed.
 The detail information for dependencies are provided in requirements.text folder.

 Working:👨‍💻